Frequently Asked Questions

 How can I donate books?

-We are not accepting book donation dropoffs at the space right now due to Covid.
+We are not accepting book donation dropoffs at our space or used book donations.
 However we have an online wishlist, so you can select books which will be bought from local bookstore Tubby and Coo’s and shipped as a gift to us:

 wishlist-button-1